 Recognize that this is a time of mixed feelings for everyone.
 There may be excitement, joy, waves of nostalgia, a sense of loss.
-It may be helpful to talk to other parents and families.
-Recognize your student's own conflicting emotions: ups and downs, declaring independence and then asking for your support.
+Again, talk to other parents and families.
+Recognize your student's own conflicting emotions: ups & downs, declaring independence and then asking for your support.
 Homesickness and being overtired from the demands of UC Berkeley are common throughout the college experience.